Banvir: Reign

-After a succession of string of weak rulers on throne of Mewar after the death of Rana Sanga and following Sack of Chittor by Bahadur Shah in 1535 CE, the status of Mewar as leading state of Rajasthan took another setback.
+After a string of weak rulers on the throne of Mewar after the death of Rana Sanga and following Sack of Chittor by Bahadur Shah in 1535, the status of Mewar as leading state of Rajasthan took another setback.

 Vikramaditya, who was ruling Mewar at the time, was unpopular among his subjects for his incompetency as a ruler and eventually his own chiefs provoked Banvir to displace him and assume the reign of Mewar.
-Vikramaditya was soon assassinated by Banvir aided by his rebellious chiefs in 1536 CE and he succeeded as next ruler of Mewar.
+Vikramaditya was soon assassinated by Banvir aided by his rebellious chiefs in 1536 and he succeeded as next ruler of Mewar.

 During his rule, Banvir introduced a number of administrative changes which included respite in taxes on public.
 He also issued land grants to the leading Brahmins of the state along with cancellation of custom taxes on the Charans and Brahmins.
-In 1537 CE, he order construction of a step-well in memories of his uncle, Rana Sanga.
+In 1537, he order construction of a step-well in memories of his uncle, Rana Sanga.

 Relations with Udai Singh

 After assassinating Vikramaditya, Banvir further planned to kill Prince Udai Singh (last surviving son of Sanga), to secure his position on the throne.
 However, Udai Singh was saved from the assault by nursemaid of the Sisodias, Panna Dai, who instead sacrificed her own son and escorted the prince to safety in Kumbhalgarh.

 In few years, Banvir learned that Udai Singh survived the attack and garnered support from a faction of Mewar nobles as new Rana, he made an unsuccessful move to crush his rebellion.
 Udai Singh meanwhile, supported by the loyals of Mewar defeated Banvir in a fierce battle fought near Mauvli, where he died on the battleground.
-Thus, Udai Singh II succeeded to the throne of Mewar in 1572 amidst the instability in the kingdom.
+Thus, Udai Singh II succeeded to the throne of Mewar in 1540 amidst the instability in the kingdom.